Lucy Margaret Baker

-Lucy Baker (1836 – 30 May 1909) was the first female teacher and missionary in present-day Prince Albert, Saskatchewan.
+Lucy Baker (1836 – 30 May 1909) was the first female teacher and missionary in present-day Prince Albert, Saskatchewan in Canada.
 She pioneered the development of the western Canadian settlement.

 Life and career

 Baker was born in Summertown, Glengarry County, Ontario, and raised from a young age by her aunt.
 She became a teacher shortly after finishing school in Fort Covington, New York.

 Her teaching career was as varied as it was wide-ranging.
 She first worked in Dundee, then held classes in New Jersey for a women's school.
 She moved to New Orleans not long afterwards to co-own another women's school just before the American Civil War.
 In 1878, she returned to Glengarry County to teach a private school.

 In 1879, minister Donald Ross asked Baker to teach at a missionary school in Prince Albert, on behalf of the Presbyterian church.
 She accepted the offer, and trekked cross-country to arrive at the western territory in 1879.
 She earned a permanent teaching grant at the mission school in 1880.

 In 1890, Baker relocated to the Makoce Washte reserves in present-day South Dakota, where she served as chief instructor at a school for Sioux refugees.
 She learned to speak Sioux, and regularly spoke Mass in the refugees' native language.
 She remained teaching at Makoce Washte until her retirement in 1905.